asmaaabbassi/PDS/final_project/README.md

 ## Part 1.: Data Harvesting

-Before running data_hardvesting/data_harvesting.py, make sure Google Chrome and ChromeDriver is installed on the computer.
+<div align="justify"> Before running data_hardvesting/data_harvesting.py, make sure Google Chrome and ChromeDriver is installed on the computer.
 Webscraping can be CPU-heavy, so avoid running other processes while executing the file.
-As the execution finished, all assets portfolio data will be collected in separated .csv files.
+As the execution finished, all assets portfolio data will be collected in separated .csv files. </div>

 ## Part 2.: Data Generation